wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/active-response.rst

 		<active-response>
 		</active-response>

-In the active response configuration section, you bind an existing command to one or more rules or rule types and specify additional criteria for when to actually execute the command.
-It is possible to have as many responses as needed, but each must be in their own separate ``<active-response>`` section.
+In the active response configuration section, an existing command is bound to one or more rules or rule types along with dditional criteria for when to execute the command.
+There is no limit to the number of active responses that can be used, however, each active response must be configured in its own separate ``<active-response>`` section.

 Options
 -------